Photonico/o-B14_20241024/README.md

-# Plasmonic 2024
+# Cluster 2024

-The study in Plasmonics for 2-D systems
+The study in Cluster with DFT